albertony/blushell/README.md

 ### /Status

 Gives the current status of the player.
-This is called frequently by the offical applications to keep it up to date with any changes from other controllers.
+This is called frequently by the official applications to keep it up to date with any changes from other controllers.

+When players are grouped, the primary player is the main player in the group.
+The secondary players are attached to the primary player. /Status response of the secondary players are copies of that of the primary player.

 Two optional parameters, `timeout`, which can be set to an integer value which defines number of seconds, and `etag`, which is an